Phileosopher/commonplace/habits.md

 Whenever the pleasure of a reward lasts for more than 8 seconds, it's hitting *far* more than mere animal stimuli.
 At that point, it affects our [souls](humanity.md).

+APPLICATION: To change our habits, we must control our methods, since we can only control our triggers in a [cult](culture-cults.md) and have no control over the [results](results.md) directly.

 The pleasurable reward for habits [diminishes](results.md) as we do it more frequently, and is a huge component of [diminishing return](economics.md).

 We can develop pleasure from the habit of *not* doing a habit as a type of counter-habit.
 Since our experiences are so relative, abstinence can sometimes *intensify* our pleasure.